TGS June 2022 PhD and MFA Hooding Ceremony FAQs

-There is no formal reception but graduates and guests will receive grab-and-go snacks when exiting the venue and may reunite with others outside based on individual comfort level.
+There is no formal reception but graduates and guests will receive grab-and-go snacks when exiting the venue to reunite with others outside.

 Graduates will recess directly out of the building after the ceremony.
 After the ceremony, guests should proceed immediately outside of the venue, where they can reunite with graduates.